Filip-Nachov/Comp-Run/README.md

-# Comp-Run
+# Comp&Run
-A simple Compiler for C
+Compile and Run is simple Compiler for C